beautiful-code/bc-website/content/articles/micro-frontend-communication-event-driven-vs-shared-state-vs-bff-tradeoffs.md

 title: "Micro-Frontend Communication: Event-Driven vs Shared State vs BFF Trade-offs"
 expertise: "frontend-engineering"
 slug: "micro-frontend-communication-event-driven-vs-shared-state-vs-bff-tradeoffs"
-tech: ["react", "typescript", "redux"]
+tech: ["rxjs", "redux"]
-date: "2025-10-10"
+date: "2025-10-13"
 author: "BeautifulCode"
-keytakeaway: "Micro-frontend communication strategies trade architectural independence for operational complexity - event-driven systems hide data flow requiring runtime debugging, shared stores create deployment coupling, and per-team BFFs multiply infrastructure while maximizing team autonomy."
+keytakeaway: "Micro-frontend communication trades independence for visibility: event-driven patterns hide data flow, shared state forces coordinated deployments, and per-team BFFs multiply infrastructure costs."
 ---

 ### The Debugging Cost of Event-Driven Decoupling

-Event-driven communication using CustomEvents or pub-sub patterns keeps micro-frontends independent without direct imports.
-A checkout module can emit "cart:updated" and the header listens without knowing about checkout's internals.
-This architectural boundary prevents cascading changes across teams.
-But the trade-off hits during debugging: data flow becomes invisible.
-When a bug surfaces in the header, you cannot use IDE navigation to trace which modules emit the event.
-Runtime debugging becomes mandatory, requiring event monitoring tools or manual log searches across multiple applications to understand interactions.
+When you split a monolithic frontend into independent micro-frontends, each team-owned application needs to communicate without creating tight coupling.
+A shopping cart module must notify the header when items change, and the checkout flow needs access to authentication state.
+Traditional approaches like direct function imports defeat the purpose of micro-frontends by creating dependencies between codebases.
+The fundamental tension: how do you let applications talk to each other while keeping them truly independent?
+Three patterns emerge, each trading different aspects of simplicity for autonomy.

 ### Event Versioning and Consumer Contracts